 Corey or Cory

 Dakota is an American Indian name meaning ‘Thought to be a friend’.

 Bibetts Pure Linen Ring Sling Baby Carrier in ‘Dark Adobe Orange’.
 Stockist: Bibetts (Shipped from United States)

 It might be a city in Texas, but it originates from a Scottish place name meaning ‘meadow dwelling’.

 Depending on the pronunciation, this name can easily fit a boy or a girl (i.e. Dar-na for boys, Day-na for girls).
 It has a number of meanings, including ‘wise’ in Persian.

 An English neutral baby names probably sourced from Derby, it’s thought to mean ‘deer town’ in Old Norse.

 An unusual name for boys, we think that Darcy is just perfect for a girl as well!

-A more unisex friendly version of the name Darren, the meanings and origins of this rare name are uncertain.
+A more neutral baby names for Darren, the meanings and origins of this rare name are uncertain.